 Thankfully, proper dental health—good brushing habits, flossing, regular checkups—can curb cavity-causing damage.
 When it comes to this year’s Halloween candy, enjoy your spoils.
 Just try to do so in moderation.

-If it’s been awhile since you’ve had your last checkup and you’re a regular user of one of these cavity-culprits, give the Creason, Weber & Mountford Family Dentistry office a call at (616) 842-0822.
+If it’s been awhile since you’ve had your last checkup and you’re a regular user of one of these cavity-culprits, give the Weber, Mountford & Ruszkowki office a call at (616) 842-0822.
 We always welcome new patients, and you can even get in touch with us online!